qdilmac/gcs_gui/README.md

 Add face detection to test processed image monitoring -> <b>DONE</b>

+Train a YOLO model and implement it.
+Add it as a different thread so when camera starts I can both track face or trained object. -> <b>WIP</b>

 Add angle estimation using Kalman filtering. -> <b>WIP</b>

 Update GUI for v2-> <b>DONE</b>